Andrey-Lukashov/backendchallenge/README.md

-# REST API
+# Python Backend Challenge
 This app was built as a part of Python backend challenge using Flask and postgresql.
-It is a service that
+It is a service that lets you create drivers, cars and branches.
+Car can be assigned to a car or a branch.
-# Documentation
+# API Documentation
 ## Car
 ### Methods
 #### POST /car/create